britter/website/src/content/blog/2025-10-02-maven-ai-agents.md

 mvn failsafe:integration-test failsafe:verify
 ```

-But this just exaggerates the problem, because now Maven only executes those specific goals without running any of the upstream phases, even within that module.
+But this just exaggerates the problem, because now Maven only executes that specific goal without running any of the upstream phases, even within that module.

 False positives are especially dangerous because they mislead both the AI and the developer into believing that everything is working when it is not.
 The AI will confidently announce success, and a developer relying too heavily on such feedback may merge or release broken code.